BIGJRA/BIGJRA.github.io/rejuv.md

 here for now, so back in Kakori, enter the house of the girl who we took to the boat, and she’ll give you a *Destiny Knot.*

-Now that we have the Good Rod, there are a couple new Pokémon we can obtain in these areas.
+Now that we have the Good Rod, there are a couple new Pokemon we can obtain in these areas.

 Terajuma Pier